 And the pictures.
 Oh, the pictures!
 I had an intern shadowing me last week and she asked if I had always been a good photographer.
 I pulled up my first recipe post which spoke for itself.
 No, not at all.

 I'd like to think the aspect of this blog that would win most improved is the writing and the message behind my writing.
 When I first started, I was really focused on clean eating.
 I always had a food loving approach to eating, but I think that message was really hidden by my very nutrition-centric blog posts.
 Now I find my most interesting, fun to write and most shared recipes are ones that explore our relationship with food.
 I still chat nutrition science, but I don't care as much about why whole foods help you lose weight, but rather why whole foods make you feel awesome.
 I truly believe feeling happy and vibrant and joyful is a much more powerful motivator than a number on the scale!

 That's why I started my Good Mood Food column, where I explore the science of how food can impact brain health.
-I'm endlessly fascinated by how food can be used as an adjunct treatment for depression, anxiety and other mental health disorders and work with quite a few clients with that in mind.
+I'm endlessly fascinated by the relationship between diet and mental health.
 But even outside of a mental health diagnosis, good food = good mood!